Our farm is 10 acres of rich, "flattish" land with lazy slopes allowing good drainage.

 Water: potable water from the farm’s well tested by Health Department (appendix: HD 2009 test results).

-The farm is offered for $75,000 with a transition to full ownership planned to happen between now and 2017.
-The price is exclusive of any substantial addition made to the farm between now (Oct.
-2012) and when the sale is effective.
+The farm is offered for $89,000 with a transition to full ownership planned to happen between now and 2017. $19,000 of that amount may be able to be financed over 5 years at a 2% interest rate.

 Closing and title insurance documents will be executed through the office of Stewart Title Corporation in Eureka Springs.
 All closing costs will be split 50/50 between buyer and seller.